SamuelApoya/Collegia/README.md

 # Collegia

-A full-stack advising management platform that consolidates fragmented workflows—spreadsheets, manual emails, Google Docs, and multiple calendar apps—into one unified system for students and faculty advisors.
+A full-stack advising management platform that consolidates fragmented workflows-spreadsheets, manual emails, Google Docs, and multiple calendar apps—into one unified system for students and faculty advisors.

 ## Overview